VanAndelInstitute/lambdaR/README.md

 ## Bootstrap

-We now need to create /opt/bootstrap that Lambda will call to do whatever we want to do with our new runtime.
-The bootstrap file below parses on the handler (e.g. "test.handler", reformats that to the name of an R script (.e.g "test.r") that should be provided along with your Lambda function (you can upload a zip file with one or more scripts in it when you creat the Lambda function), and then executes that script via `/opt/R/bin/Rscript`.
+We now need to create `/opt/bootstrap` that Lambda will call to kick off our new runtime.
+While not complicated, the `bootstrap` script is the magic sauce that allows a wide range of runtimes to be shoe-horned into the Lambda architecture.
+The `bootstrap` file below parses the handler specified by your Lambda functions (e.g. "test.handler"), reformats that to the name of an R script (e.g. "test.r") and then executes that script via `/opt/R/bin/Rscript`.
+(Note that the corresponding script must be provided along with your Lambda function.
+When you create a new Lambda function using the AWS web console, you are prompted for a zip file containing this script.)
 It also retrieves metadata about the request, and sends the response back to let Lambda know it is finished.

 ```
 #!/bin/sh